-- Seating those who frequently model poor behaviour closest to, and facing, the teacher. - Seating those who frequently model poor behaviour away from each other. - Teachers being flexible with the classroom seating plan. - Ensuring the teacher can see pupils' faces, that pupils can see one another, and that they can see the board. - Ensuring the teacher can move around the room so that behaviour can be monitored effectively.
+- Seating those who frequently model poor behaviour closest to, and facing, the teacher. - Seating those who frequently model poor behaviour away from each other. - Ensuring the teacher can see pupils' faces, that pupils can see one another, and that they can see the board. - Ensuring the teacher can move around the room so that behaviour can be monitored effectively.